FBR: Income tax return filing deadline ends today

 • FBR to go against tax evaders with restrictions targeting non-filers.

-LAHORE: After the Federal Board of Revenue (FBR) extended its deadline to file tax returns for the financial year 2023-2024, Monday (today) is the last day for the general public to fulfill their responsibility.
+LAHORE: After the Federal Board of Revenue (FBR) extended its deadline to file tax returns for the financial year 2023-2024, Monday (today) is the last day for the general public to fulfil their responsibility.

-The FBR, in a statement issued on Sunday, mentioned that it had extended the deadline for filing of returns till October 14, The News reported.
+The FBR, in a statement issued on Sunday, mentioned that it had extended the deadline for filing returns till October 14, The News reported.

 The decision came after requests made by the general public as well as various trade organisations and tax bar associations.

-Last week, the board's Chairman Rashid Mehmood Langrial had warned potential under-filers against evading tax submission.
+Last week, the board's Chairman Rashid Mehmood Langrial warned potential under-filers against evading tax submission.
 The top official said that the authority would go against them big time, barring them from making major transactions.

 "Those making significant transactions will not be able to buy property and vehicles and operate bank accounts," he said while speaking on Geo News' programme 'Aaj Shahzeb Khanzada Kay Sath'.